Bachelor of Applied Social Science

 You will be able to work as a SACAP Counsellor.
 This means that, working together with interdisciplinary support teams, you can:

-- Provide short term counselling support and guidance (excluding psychotherapy), in the key areas of crisis and trauma, conflict management and family work and relationships with the aim of promoting mental health and wellness.
+- Provide short term counselling support and guidance (excluding psychotherapy), in the key areas of crisis and trauma and family work and relationships with the aim of promoting mental health and wellness.

 - Identify (but not diagnose and treat) possible mental health problems and refer clients to the appropriate professionals.